logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 Where the client has been referred via an intake process, an additional Intake Episode record is available on the Episode record.

-You can view a client's intake episode data by follow the steps at :ref:`view-episode` and scroll to the bottom of the episode form.
+You can view a client's intake episode data by follow the steps at :ref:`view-episodes` and scroll to the bottom of the episode form.

 .. figure:: screen-shots/client-intake-episodes-add.png